nirsharon/preconditioningRationalApprox/README.md

 # RationalMatrixFunctions
-A Complementary software for the paper: "Flexible rational approximation for matrix functions” by the authors: Nir Sharon, Vinesha Peiris, Elior Kalfon, Nadia Sukhorukova, Julien Ugon.
+A Complementary software for the paper: "Pre-conditioning for rational approximation” by the authors: Nir Sharon, Vinesha Peiris, Nadia Sukhorukova, Julien Ugon.

 Version: 1.0.
-Release date: 20 August 2021.
-Matlab 2017b code.
+Release date: 03 June 2025.
+Matlab code.

-Usage: For a simple test, run run_example.m, for a full reproduction of the figures in the paper, including additional test cases, see "makeFigures/" folder.
+Usage: For a simple test, run run_example.m.

-3rd party code: This package is a stand alone package.
-Nevertheless, for reproducing the figures in the paper the following software are required: Chebfun, see https://www.chebfun.org/.
+3rd party code: This package is a standalone package.
+Nevertheless, for reproducing the figures in the paper, the following software is required: Chebfun; see https://www.chebfun.org/.